-SDG BPD Educational Programming SDG 3: Good Health and Well-Being Junior Trail Stewardship Program - an on- going partnership with the Peninsula Bruce Trail Club with students in grades 3,4,5,6, and 7.
+SDG BPD Educational Programming SDG 3: Good Health and Well-Being Junior Trail Stewardship Program - an ongoing partnership with the Peninsula Bruce Trail Club with students in grades 3,4,5,6, and 7.
 Specialist High Skills Major (SHSM) in Environment - a ministry approved specialized program for students to focus their learning on a specific career sector to assist their transition from secondary school to college, university or the workplace.
 Specific training and experiential learning in green industries, technology, geography, and environmental resource management.
 Footprints Conference - High school students invited to participate in the environmental conference.
 Envirothon - BPD annual participation in provincial competition where students are required to document specific sightings of native trees, birds, and mammals and provide a presentation on their findings.
 SDG 6: Clean Water and Sanitation Partnership with the Ontario Clean Water Agency to educate students on the importance of avoiding contamination of local fresh water sources and experiential educational trips to treatment plans in Lion's Head.
 SDG 8: Decent Work and Economic Growth Woven into the geography curriculum is the local importance of the tourism and agriculture sectors in the Saugeen Bruce Peninsula.
 In addition to emphasizing the importance of a sustainable community, showcasing methods to safeguard the natural environment while fostering economic growth.
 SDG 9: Industry, Innovation and Dark Skies Initiative - Discussions surrounding

-Woven into the grade 7,8, and 9 geography curriculum is analysis and reflections on sustainable development of local land through monitoring and land use planning by the Municipality of Northern Bruce Peninsula.
-Compost and Recycling Programs within the school - Education to reduce the amount of waste heading to landfills.
-Multiple litter pickups throughout the school year with participation from all grade levels.
-Mr. Seabin - partnership with Sources of Knowledge to teach students on and identify the types of waste collecting in local water sources.
+Infrastructure the dark skies initiative in the Saugeen Bruce Peninsula and impacts on birds.
+SDG 11: Sustainable Cities and Communities Woven into the grade 7,8, and 9 geography curriculum is analysis and reflections on sustainable development of local land through monitoring and land use planning by the Municipality of Northern Bruce Peninsula.
+SDG 12: Responsible Consumption and Production Compost and Recycling Programs within the school - Education to reduce the amount of waste heading to landfills.
+SDG 13: Climate Action Multiple litter pickups throughout the school year with participation from all grade levels.
+SDG 14: Life Below Water Mr. Seabin - partnership with Sources of Knowledge to teach students on and identify the types of waste collecting in local water sources.
 Ban on Single-Use Plastics - In 2017, in efforts to reduce waste to local landfills, BPDS decided to end single use plastics in the cafeteria.
-Tree Planting Initiatives - Multiple experiential learning trips and participation in tree planting with Bruce Trail Conservancy, Parks Canada and Nature Conservancy of Canada.
+SDG 15: Life on the Land Tree Planting Initiatives - Multiple experiential learning trips and participation in tree planting with Bruce Trail Conservancy, Parks Canada and Nature Conservancy of Canada.
 Turtle Crossing - Through a partnership with Parks Canada, students assisted in creating a crossing at Dorcas Bay Rd and Cyprus Lake Rd.
-Participation in local community organizations's projects that promote environmental stewardship.
+SDG 17: Partnerships for the Goals Participation in local community organizations's projects that promote environmental stewardship.
 Such as Keep the Bruce Clean and Green